John Tenta: Various feuds (1989–1991)

 After WrestleMania VII, Earthquake instigated a feud with Jake "the Snake" Roberts, when in their match that aired on WWF Superstars of Wrestling, he "squashed" Damien with his Earthquake splashes; Earthquake had tied up Roberts in the ropes before going on his rampage.
 In reality, Roberts' bag – one of two left at ringside for the match – contained pantyhose stuffed with hamburger, and a small motor to simulate a "live snake."
 When the match aired on WWF Superstars of Wrestling, footage of Earthquake landing on Damien was interrupted with cutaway shots to that show's "Events Center," although the incident aired uninterrupted and uncensored during WWF Prime Time Wrestling the following week.
 Later, Earthquake participated in a skit on WWF Prime Time Wrestling where he cooked "Quakeburgers" on a grill and served them to co-hosts Vince McMahon, Bobby The Brain Heenan, and Lord Alfred Hayes; later, Earthquake revealed that the meat was ground from Damien's carcass.
 Heenan had already eaten three or four of the Burgers and Hayes was curious about the meat.
-Earthquake mentioned the animal from which the meat was taken rhymed with quake and Hayes said they were snake burgers.
+Earthquake mentioned the animal from which the meat was from rhymed with quake, and Hayes said they were snake burgers.
 Hayes got sick and nearly threw up.
-Vince was angry over this and knocked the tray out of Earthquake's hands which knocked all the burgers onto the floor.
-Roberts and Earthquake feuded throughout most of late-spring and into the summer.
+McMahon was angry over this and knocked the tray out of Earthquake's hands which knocked all the burgers onto the floor.
+Roberts and Earthquake feuded throughout most of late spring and into the summer.